dschuurman/archie-pi/README.md

 include a wide variety of open educational resources like Wikipedia and Project Gutenberg.

 The idea behind the ARCHIE Pi is not novel.
-The word *another* is included in the acronym to acknowledge that it was inspired by other projects, particularly the [RACHEL Pi](http://rachelfriends.org/rachel-pi-howto.html) project.
+The word *another* is included in the acronym to acknowledge that it was inspired by other projects, such as the [RACHEL Pi](http://rachelfriends.org/rachel-pi-howto.html) project.

 ## Features